Types of Dental Emergencies & What To Do

 There are several types of dental emergencies that may require you to go to an emergency dental clinic.
-But it’s also important to learn the necessary steps to take during a dental emergency in order to minimise the damage to your teeth, prevent (further) tooth loss & maintain overall health.
+But before that, it’s also important to know what to do during a dental emergency in order to minimise the damage to your teeth, prevent (further) tooth loss & maintain overall health.

-Toothache is common, but rarely it happens without a cause.
-It can be quite uncomfortable and a painful experience.
+Toothaches can be quite uncomfortable and painful to deal with, and even though they are common, they rarely occur without a cause.
 Some of the common reasons for toothache can be due to:

 - Tooth decay